 How Much You Can Save with the 96 Hour Card*:

-Below are all of the free locations we included in our itinerary above, but there are still so many more free museums and experiences included on the card!
+Below are all of the locations we included in our itinerary above that you can experience for free, but there are still so many more museums and attractions included on the card!
 Be sure to take a look at the handouts that come with your card to enjoy everything the card has to offer.

 |Canal Cruise||€ 17 – 1 hour|